 - 1. A debtor's or a third person's movable things and/or intangible property that may be transferred to another person may be used as security for a monetary or non-monetary claim in such a manner that the creditor (pledgee) acquires the right to satisfy his/her claim by selling or, if the parties so agree, by taking possession of the pledged property (pledged item) if the debtor does not fulfil or improperly fulfils his/her obligation. - 2.
 The pledgee has a pre-emptive right over other creditors to satisfy his/her claim at the expense of the pledged item. - 3.
-A pledge may secure future or contingent claims. - 3.
-In the case of pledged intangible property, the procedure established by Article 7 of the Organic Law of Georgia on Agricultural Land Ownership shall also be taken into account. - 4.
+A pledge may secure future or contingent claims. - 4.
 A pledge securing a non-monetary claim shall be valid only if it can be expressed in a monetary form. - 4.
 A pledge may extend to a thing or part of a thing, the combination of things or their part and/or to intangible property or to the whole movable property. - 5.
 The things and intangible property that the pledger will acquire in future (future property) may be used as security for a claim.
 Future property shall become security for a claim upon its acquisition and the priority of a pledge with respect to future property shall be determined by the time of its registration. - 6.
-A transport vehicle defined under Article 53(1) of the Law of Georgia on Traffic and/or an auxiliary technical equipment of an agricultural machine, and a railway means of transportation may not be used as security for a claim proceeding from a loan/credit agreement to be granted/granted to a natural person (including to an individual entrepreneur). - 7.
-The restriction under paragraph 6 of this article shall not apply to the security of a claim proceeding from a loan/credit agreement to be concluded/concluded by a commercial bank, a microfinance organisation, a non-bank depository institution the credit union, and a loan holding entity that are subject to the supervision of the National Bank of Georgia under the Organic Law of Georgia on the National Bank of Georgia.
+A transport vehicle defined under Article 53(1) of the Law of Georgia on Traffic and/or an auxiliary technical equipment of an agricultural machine, and a railway means of transportation may not be used as security for a claim proceeding from a loan/credit agreement to be granted/granted to a natural person (including to an individual entrepreneur).

+7. The restriction under paragraph 6 of this article shall not apply to the security of a claim proceeding from a loan/credit agreement to be concluded/concluded by a commercial bank, a microfinance organisation, a non-bank depository institution - the credit union, and a loan holding entity that are subject to the supervision of the National Bank of Georgia under the Organic Law of Georgia on the National Bank of Georgia.